Harsh-7243/HostelGatepassManagementSystem/replit.md

 ### Business Logic

 **Gatepass Workflow**:
-1. Student creates request → Sets expiry to 1 hour from creation
+1. Student creates request and enters parent email → Sets expiry to 1 hour from creation
-2. Parent receives "simulated notification" (logged message with approval/rejection links)
+2. Parent with matching email receives "simulated notification" (logged message with approval/rejection links)
+3. Parent logs in and sees requests sent to their email address
-3. Parent approves/rejects before expiry
+4. Parent approves/rejects before expiry
-4. Warden views all approved requests for oversight
+5. Warden views all approved requests for oversight
-5. Security guard marks student as Out when leaving, In when returning
+6. Security guard marks student as Out when leaving, In when returning
-6. Warden can close completed requests
+7. Warden can close completed requests

 **Expiry Mechanism**:
 - Requests have a 1-hour approval window